Constellation-Labs/documentation-hub/validate/automated/getting-started/nodectl-getting-started.md

 ## Explained
 ### Brand New Node

-This documentation will help, through step-by-step instructions, to create a **new** Node from scratch.
-Your new Node will include a new wallet ([p12](/validate/automated/install/nodectl-install-p12) file).
+This documentation will help, through step-by-step instructions, to create a **new** node from scratch.
+Your new node will include a new wallet ([p12](/validate/automated/install/nodectl-install-p12) file).

 Start [here](/validate/automated/getting-started/installationGettingStarted).

 ### Rebuild/Migrate Node

-These documents will help, through step-by-step instructions, with replacing an existing Node by transferring it to a new container, VPS or hardware.
+These documents will help, through step-by-step instructions, with replacing an existing node by transferring it to a new container, VPS or hardware.

-The existing Node is in production; however, you would like to use the ephemeral nature of Constellation's Validator Node to start fresh on a new build of its underlining Linux distribution.
+The existing node is in production; however, you would like to use the ephemeral nature of Constellation's Validator node to start fresh on a new build of its underlining Linux distribution.

-This will require transferring your Node's wallet ([p12](/validate/automated/nodectlInstall#what-is-a-p12-file) file) from the existing (old) Node to your new Node.
+This will require transferring your node's wallet ([p12](/validate/automated/nodectlInstall#what-is-a-p12-file) file) from the existing (old) node to your new node.

 Start [here](/validate/automated/migrate/nodectl-migrate).